 • The perfect dinner.
 Add some cheesy garlic bread or garlic knots and a salad, and this is the perfect Sunday dinner.

-Ingredients for spaghetti recipe on counter.
+Ingredients for easy spaghetti recipe on counter.

-Spaghetti Ingredients and Substitutions
+Spaghetti Ingredients

 How to Make Spaghetti

-2. SAUCE.
-Heat 2 cups water with 2 beef bullion cubes in the microwave.
-Sprinkle salt and pepper to taste into the browned meat, 1 can tomato sauce, 1 can tomato paste, 2 cups water with the bouillon cubes, 2 teaspoons sugar, ½ teaspoon basil, ½ teaspoon oregano, and a dash of garlic salt.
-Simmer on low for 40-60 minutes.
+SAUCE.
+Heat water with bouillon cubes in the microwave.
+Sprinkle salt and pepper to taste into the browned meat, tomato sauce, tomato paste, water with the bouillon cubes, sugar, basil, oregano, and a dash of garlic salt.

-4. SERVE.
+SERVE.
 We like to top our spaghetti with grated or shredded Parmesan cheese and some fresh basil.

-• To help balance the acidity in the sauce add sugar or shredded carrots.
+• To help balance the acidity in the sauce, add sugar or shredded carrots.

-5 from 365 votes
+5 from 368 votes

 Servings: 8